 As per the legend, Prahlada, despite being born to an Asura, was an ardent devotee of Lord Vishnu, whom his father hated.
-Due to this, his father even tried to kill him multiple times but eventually lost his own life, as Lord Vishnu’s Narsimha Avatar killed him.
+Due to this, his father even tried to kill him multiple times but eventually lost his own life, as Lord Vishnu’s Narasimha Avatar killed him.

 Then according to the story, it was Prahlada’s grandson King Mahabali who later on became a great king and defeated the devas and took over the three worlds.
 As a result of this, the devas had to approach Vishnu for helping them out but were refused as Mahabali had proved to be a good ruler and was also a great devotee of Vishnu himself.

 After his conquest, when Mahabali came home, he decided to perform a Yajna and declared that everyone would be given whatever they desired.
 Seeing this as an opportune moment, Lord Vishnu decided to take his test.
 He took the form of a young boy called Vamana and approached Mahabali on the day of Yajana.
 Although he was offered just about everything ranging from food to clothing, Vamana told Mahabali that one should not seek more than one’s needs and just demanded three steps of land from him.
 But something unusual happened when he was granted this wish!

 Vamana, who had the height just of a kid, suddenly became giant in size and that too, so big that he covered everything which Mahabli owned with just two steps of his.
 Now for the third step, after knowing Vishnu’s true identity, Mahabali offered him, his own head as a sign of true and pure devotion to Lord Vishnu.
-This impressed the God so much that Mahabali was granted a boon by the supreme being.
+This impressed God so much that Mahabali was granted a boon by the supreme being.

-1. Festivities.
-It is a beautiful festival full of colours, decorations, rituals and happy faces.
+It is a beautiful festival full of colours, decorations, rituals, and happy faces.
 People can be seen dressing up beautifully and greeting their friends and family.
 Onam Festival is celebrated over a period of 10 days.
 Observed as one of the happiest times in the state, this festival is celebrated all around India and has a very similar significance everywhere.